32 Fusion

 Pros: Works with arbitrary code, finds fusion opportunities automatically.
 Cons: Compilation overhead, potential for unexpected behavior.

-PyTorch 2.0 introduced torch.compile, a JIT compiler that automatically applies fusion and other optimizations.
+PyTorch 2.0 introduced torch.compile, which automatically identifies and applies fusion opportunities:

 @torch.compile